News and updates available here. Flood, drought, and other emergency planning resources for producers are available here.

 Livestock Predation Pilot Project

-The multi disciplinary committee responsible for planning and delivery of the project, has representation from Manitoba Agriculture and Resource Development (MARD), Agriculture and Agri Food Canada, Manitoba Agricultural Services Corporation, commodity groups including Manitoba Beef Producers and the Manitoba Sheep Association, as well as the Manitoba Trapper’s Association.
+The multidisciplinary committee responsible for planning and delivery of the project (the Livestock Predation Protection Working Group) has representation from Manitoba Agriculture, Manitoba Wildlife, Manitoba Agricultural Services Corporation, Agriculture and Agri-Food Canada, commodity groups MBP and MSA, as well as the Manitoba Trappers Association.

 Links to Livestock Predation Prevention Resources